PLATINUM2023

 Pacuare Reserve Sea Turtle Ecology Program

 During their time in the field, participants volunteer with Latin American conservation institutions conducting vital research.
 Without these groups, leatherback sea turtles could already be extinct.
-Students conceive, develop, analyze, and present field-based research projects and attend biology and tropical ecology classes.
+Students conceive, develop, analyze, and present field-based research projects and attend biology and tropical ecology lessons.

 Population(s) Served